-Cerebral palsy (CP) is a broad term used to describe a group of chronic “palsies” -disorders that impair control of movement due to damage in the developing brain.
-CP usually develops by the age of 2 or 3 and is a non-progressive brain disorder.
-That means the damaged brain does not continue to worsen throughout the life.
+Cerebral palsy (CP) is a broad term used to describe a group of chronic “palsies” -disorders that impair control of movement due to damage to the developing brain.
+CP usually develops by age 2 or 3 and is a non-progressive brain disorder.
+The damaged brain does not continue to worsen throughout life.

 Congenital cerebral palsy is caused from brain injury during a baby’s development in the womb.
 It is present at birth; however, it may not be detected for months.
 Generally the cause of congenital cerebral palsy is unknown.
 Some possible causes are:

 • Infections during pregnancy that may damage a fetus’ developing nervous system-